The best snorkeling in Mexico

-You can visit Cenote Dos Ojos on your own (admission is around US$14 per person) or book a guided excursion.
+You can visit Cenote Dos Ojos on your own (admission is around US$14 per person) or book a guided excursion, like this private snorkeling tour.
 Other cenotes that are recommended snorkel spots include Casa Cenote and Cenote Pet Cemetery.

 Huatulco, located in the state of Oaxaca, has some of the best snorkeling on Mexico’s Pacific coast.
 The area is an ideal destination for nature lovers and is known for its lush jungles, picturesque bays, diverse wildlife, and coral reefs.
 You can view a variety of marine species along Huatulco’s coastline, including seahorses, starfish, stingrays, manta rays, whale sharks, and octopi.

 Head to La Entrega for easy snorkeling.
 The bay’s calm, shallow waters make it a perfect spot for beginners, weak swimmers, and children.

 If you’re up for a boat trip, consider visiting Cacaluta Bay in Huatulco National Park for a serene experience in nature.
 The remote bay features two unspoiled sandy beaches that see few visitors.
 Confident swimmers and snorkelers looking for solitude will enjoy the chance to explore this Pacific paradise without the crowds.